 Well, what happened in 2013?
 Just how much did I complain?
 Well, not a huge amount I would say.
 This doesn’t include public body complaints of course to which I do ask lots of Freedom of Information Act questions and complain!
-I felt of course that given my record with Tesco that they should have their own little section updated regularly so it is here.

 I know what you are thinking.
 40p really?
 Yes really.
 Wrongly charged.
 Principle!
 Now, how many people do YOU think didn’t notice that wrong charge going through the till or in this case on an online order?
 How many thousands of people buy bacon a day do you think?
 Same with all the other small amounts.
 For example, 40p Really?
 I complained about 40p?
 Yes I did, and here’s why.
 I completed an online shopping order.
 All seemed fine.
 When I received my order with receipt, I checked it against the items.
 Oddly there was an additional item.
 This item was called “Department Sale”.
 What sort of vegetable is that you ask as well you might and so did I. After asking what this item was and apparently I had had two of them!
 Two lots of 20ps totalling 40p.
 So I was curious and as you know if you read my blog regularly, it’s a matter of principle!
 After asking about these charges this is how the email exchange panned out:

 Tesco: If you order an item that isn’t on the online product database, we’re unable to scan the item through the home shopping system at your local store.
 So, to make sure that we don’t overcharge you for the product, we charge it at a heavily reduced price.
 This will show on your delivery paperwork as a 10p charge for example.
 I hope this has explained why we do this and thank you for taking the time to ask us about this.